leiffredrickson/enviro-history/_posts/2019-04-22-blackened.md

 >See our mother<br>
 >Put to death<br>
 >See our mother die<br>

->And there is the influence of nuclear winter throughout:<br>
+And there is the influence of nuclear winter throughout:

 >Callous frigid chill<br>
 >Nothing left to kill<br>
 >Never seen before<br>